10 Ancient Temples and Ruins in Jordan

 • On the map: link.

-6 The Baptismal Site of Jesus Christ (Al-Maghtas)
+6 The Baptism Site of Jesus Christ (Al-Maghtas)

 The Baptism Site “Bethany Beyond the Jordan” is a place of great religious significance.
 This is where Jesus is said to have been baptized by John the Baptist.